Paperchase

-Paperchase is an international chain of stationery stores which was established in the United Kingdom but has since expanded into Europe, the USA and United Arab Emirates.
-As well as stand alone stores, in the UK there are concessions in selected Selfridges, House of Fraser and Next stores.
-The company went into administration on 30 January 2023 and Tesco purchased the brand and intellectual property, but not the stores, on 31 January 2023.
+Paperchase was an international chain of stationery stores that was originally established in the United Kingdom but later expanded into Continental Europe, the USA and the United Arab Emirates.
+As well as stand-alone stores, in the UK there were also concessions in selected Selfridges, House of Fraser and Next stores.
+The company went into administration on 30 January 2023, then Tesco purchased the brand and intellectual property, but not the stores and website, on 31 January 2023.

 History

 Paperchase was founded by two art students, Judith Cash and Eddie Pond, around 1968.
-The company went through various owners before receiving investment from W H Smith in 1985; it continued to expand and in 1996 became Paperchase Products Ltd., having been bought by the existing management with investment from a venture capital fund.
+The company went through various owners before receiving investment from W H Smith in 1985.
+It continued to expand and in 1996 became Paperchase Products Ltd., having been bought by the existing management with investment from a venture capital fund.

-In 2004 Borders Group Inc. bought out Graphite Capital, and the company grew internationally within the Borders network.

-In 2007 Borders sold a majority stake in the UK and Irish division of Borders book stores to Risk Capital for £10 million.
+In 2004, Borders Inc. bought out Graphite Capital, and the company grew internationally within the Borders network.
+In 2007, Borders sold a majority stake in the UK and Irish division of Borders book stores to Risk Capital for £10 million.

 In May 2008, the Borders Group announced it was considering selling its 97% share to one of either HgCapital, Isis Equity Partners or Change Capital, with W H Smith interested in putting in a £50 million bid – 12 years after selling it at £1 million.

-With the administration and closure of Borders in late 2009, the company lost a large presence on the British high street as there was a Paperchase concession within every UK Borders.
+As a result, the Paperchase company lost a large presence on the British high street as there was a Paperchase concession within every UK Borders.
 The UK division of Borders separated from its parent and the owner of Paperchase in 2007, and all Borders stores closed on 22 December 2009.
 To replace these lost UK retail sites, Paperchase concessions were formed in a number of HMV and Waterstones stores during 2010.

-In 2010, a management buy-out was completed leaving the company owned by Primary Capital Partners LLP and its board of directors.
+In 2010, a management buy-out was completed, leaving the company owned by Primary Capital Partners LLP and its board of directors.
 In September 2010, Paperchase launched an online store, built on the Venda ecommerce platform.